Kingdom of the Morea: Economic and social development

 Due to the extensive influx of migrants, the Venetian period was marked by intense social mobility.
-Although in general both the original inhabitants and the new settlers remained in the social class to which they had belonged originally, the policies of the Venetian authorities with their continual land grants to their supporters—including the hereditary quasi-fiefs known as conteas ("countships")—coupled with the economic upturn, brought about the emergence, for the first time after the disbandment of the Christian sipahis of the Peloponnese in the early 1570s, of a new affluent class of merchants and land-holders, many of whom were from Athens, Chios and the Ionian islands.
+Although, in general, both the original inhabitants and the new settlers remained in the social class to which they had originally belonged, the policies of the Venetian authorities—with their continual land grants to supporters, including the hereditary quasi-fiefs known as conteas ("countships")—coupled with the economic upturn, brought about the emergence, for the first time after the disbandment of the Christian sipahis of the Peloponnese in the early 1570s, of a new affluent class of merchants and landholders, many of whom were from Athens, Chios, and the Ionian Islands.
 According to the Greek historian Apostolos Vakalopoulos, here lies the origin of the oligarchy of the kodjabashis, who dominated the peninsula's affairs from the late 18th century until the Greek War of Independence.
-By contrast, for the mass of the peasants, both natives and immigrants, the situation progressively worsened; whether due to debts, transgressions of officials, the exactions of corvée or the increasing scarcity of land, many peasants, especially those who had migrated from Central Greece, chose to flee to the Ottoman-held territories across the Gulf of Corinth.
+By contrast, for the mass of peasants, both native and immigrant, the situation progressively worsened.
+Whether due to debts, abuses by officials, the exactions of corvée, or the increasing scarcity of land, many peasants—especially those who had migrated from Central Greece—chose to flee to the Ottoman-held territories across the Gulf of Corinth.
 They were welcomed by the Ottoman authorities, while the Venetian authorities were forced to institute military patrols to stop them.
-This demonstrates a deepening gulf in Moreot society: when the Turks returned in 1715, the bulk of the population remained unaffected, and only the better-off such as the contea possessors actively supported Venice, and in many cases abandoned the peninsula for Italy following the Venetian defeat.
+This demonstrates a deepening gulf in Moreot society: when the Turks returned in 1715, the bulk of the population remained unaffected, and only the better-off, such as contea possessors, actively supported Venice; in many cases they abandoned the peninsula for Italy following the Venetian defeat.

 The depredations and turmoil of the war and its aftermath also brought about a rise in banditry across the country.
-To combat it, the Venetian authorities raised a provincial gendarmerie, the meidani, but also armed the villagers and formed local militias, echoing the armatolik system of the Ottomans.
+To combat it, the Venetian authorities raised a provincial gendarmerie, the meidani, but also armed villagers and formed local militias, echoing the armatolik system of the Ottomans.
 Despite their successes in this regard, the Venetians, like the Turks before and after them, were unable to completely eradicate banditry, since the Maniots and other mountain dwellers, secure in their inaccessible strongholds, continued to defy Venetian law and raid the lowlands.